usef1370/Entekhab/README.md

 * `PayDate(DateTime, required)`: This field epresents the date when the salary is paid.
 This field is a required field and should be provided in the format yyyy-MM-dd
 * `OverTimeCalculator (string, required)`: The type of overtime calculator to use when calculating the salary.
 Must be one of "CalculatorA", "CalculatorB", or "CalculatorC".

+## Response
+* `200 OK`: Salary data was successfully updated.
+* `400 Bad Request`: The request was invalid, and the API was unable to process it.
+* `404 Not Found`: The specified salary data was not found.
+* `500 Internal Server Error`: An error occurred on the server.

+### `DELETE /{dataType}/Salary/{id}`
+This endpoint is used to delete existing salary data.
+The data type and the ID of the salary to be deleted are specified in the URL path.

+## Response
+* `200 OK`: Salary data was successfully deleted.
+* `404 Not Found`: The specified salary data was not found.
+* `500 Internal Server Error`: An error occurred on the server.

+### `GET /{dataType}/Salary/{id}`
+This endpoint is used to retrieve salary data for a specific ID.
+The data type and the ID of the salary to be retrieved are specified in the URL path.

+## Response
+* `200 OK`: Salary data was successfully retrieved.
+* `404 Not Found`: The specified salary data was not found.
+* `500 Internal Server Error`: An error occurred on the server.

+### `GET /{dataType}/Salary?startDate={startDate}&endDate={endDate}`
+This endpoint is used to retrieve salary data for a specific date range.
+The data type, start date, and end date are specified as query parameters.

+## Response
+* `200 OK`: Salary data was successfully retrieved.
+* `500 Internal Server Error`: An error occurred on the server

+## Testing
+To test the API, you can use tools like Postman or curl to make HTTP requests to the above endpoints.
+You can also use unit tests to test individual components of the API.